Oushesh/background_remover_django/README.md

-# background_remover_django
+## background_remover_django
     Django based Neural Network to remove the background from images.
-Deployed on vercel and digial ocean

-##
+    Deployed on vercel and digital ocean.

 ## Backend:
    Django: